 This one’s a no-brainer.
 Dress appropriately for any occasion or for the type of daily activity you are joining.
 Dress down and blend in.
 No need to bring you strappy Jimmy Choos for a walking tour around Helsinki.

 Avoid skimpy dresses and tank tops that nearly show your cleavage and far of your chest area.
 Simply dress down and appropriately.

 Trust Your Gut and Maybe Lie

-When dining alone, get a table near to the bar or in well lighted place of the restaurant.
+When dining alone, get a table near the bar or in a well-lighted place in the restaurant.
 If someone approaches you while you are dining alone and cooly or arrogantly introduces himself to you, smile and nicely say that you are waiting for your boyfriend.
 This is one of those situations where it is legal to lie.
 Or you can finish your meal quickly and quietly leave the place.

 Check in with your Family

-Check in with your family and let them know you arrived safely.
+Check-in with your family and let them know you arrived safely.
 Even if you’re travelling long term, do not lose ties with your family.
-In fact this is the first thing I do when I check in to my accommodation.
-Connect to a wifi and email them or chat with them that I’m already in Paris and that the host I’m staying with is a lovely family of musicians.
-In this way they are also aware of your current situation and who you are staying with at your current location.
+In fact, this is the first thing I do when I check in to my accommodation.
+Connect to wifi and email them or chat with them that I’m already in Paris and that the host I’m staying with is a lovely family of musicians.
+In this way, they are also aware of your current situation and who you are staying with at your current location.

-Of course before I left, I shared with them a copy of my itinerary and contact details of my hosts.
+Of course, before I left, I shared with them a copy of my itinerary and the contact details of my hosts.
 This way they are at ease and worry less about your safety while you travel.
-Remember, family is the best est (the best of the best in my dictionary) support system there is.
+Remember, family is the best-est (the best of the best in my dictionary) support system there is.